-The national supervisory authority should carry out regular on-site inspections, if defined in the supervisory plan and taking into account the college work plan, if there is a college, or as appropriate, other ad-hoc on-site inspections.
+The national supervisory authority should carry out regular on-site inspections if defined in the supervisory plan and take into account the college work plan, if there is a college, or other ad-hoc on-site inspections as appropriate.

-2.147.For the purposes of this paper, the definition of an on-site inspection is an organised assessment or formal evaluation exercise, performed at the location of the supervised undertaking, or the service providers to whom the supervised undertaking has outsourced functions, which leads to the issuing of a document communicated to the undertaking.
+- 2.147.For the purposes of this paper, the definition of an on-site inspection is an organised assessment or formal evaluation exercise, performed at the location of the supervised undertaking, or the service providers to whom the supervised undertaking has outsourced functions, which leads to the issuing of a document communicated to the undertaking. - 2.148.Consequently, as examples, the following procedures are not regarded as onsite inspections, even though they may form part of the detailed review of an undertaking by the supervisory authority: - a) Supervisory visits or meetings at the supervisory authority's premises or at the undertaking's premises, not resulting in a document communicated to the undertaking; - b) Exploratory meetings or presentations from insurance and reinsurance undertakings to supervisory authority; - c) Supervisory visits to understand more about certain specific issues, which can be considered fact finding exercises. - 2.149.
+Supervisory authorities ensure that they track and record the number of on-site inspections undertaken and the total number of man-days spent, specifying the number of regular inspections, ad-hoc inspections, inspections of third parties

-- 2.148.Consequently, as examples, the following procedures are not regarded as onsite inspections, even though they may form part of the detailed review of an undertaking by the supervisory authority: - a) Supervisory visits or meetings at the supervisory authority's premises or at the undertaking's premises, not resulting in a document communicated to the undertaking; - b) Exploratory meetings or presentations from insurance and reinsurance undertakings to supervisory authority; - c) Supervisory visits to understand more about certain specific issues, which can be considered fact finding exercises. - 2.149.Supervisory authorities ensure that they track and record the number of on-site inspections undertaken and the total number of man-days spent, specifying the number of regular inspections, ad-hoc inspections, inspections of third parties and on-site inspections under group supervision which were undertaken jointly with other members of the group's college of supervisors. - 2.150.
-Inspections can be classified as regular inspections and ad-hoc inspections. - 2.151.A regular inspection is a scheduled on-site inspection arising from the supervisory plan. - 2.152.An ad-hoc inspection is an on-site inspection that does not necessarily result from Risk Assessment Framework process or has not been initially defined in the supervisory plan.
+- and on-site inspections under group supervision which were undertaken jointly with other members of the college. - 2.150.Inspections can be classified as regular inspections and ad-hoc inspections. - 2.151.A regular inspection is a scheduled on-site inspection arising from the supervisory plan. - 2.152.An ad-hoc inspection is an on-site inspection that does not necessarily result from risk assessment framework process or has not been initially defined in the supervisory plan.
 However typically the need for ad-hoc inspections arises when the supervisory plan has to be adjusted to reflect the supervisory authorities' constraints or other new priorities.
-It could be triggered, for instance, when the supervisory authority becomes aware of a situation that calls for further investigations to be conducted on-site. - 2.153.If there is a college established under Article 248(2) of Solvency II, on-site inspections and on-site verifications need to be carried out in line with Article 255 of Solvency II and the Guidelines on the Operational Functioning of Colleges of Supervisors.
+It could be triggered, for instance, when the supervisory authority becomes aware of a situation that calls for further investigations to be conducted on-site. - 2.153.If there is a college, on-site examinations need to be carried out in line with Article 255 of the Solvency II Directive and the Guidelines on operational functioning of colleges.